Paul Smith (American actor, born 1929): Final decade as a screen actor

 After departing Doris Day in 1971, in his last eleven years in front of the cameras, Smith had small roles in a couple of made-for-TV movies and one theatrical feature (1972's Now You See Him, Now You Don't).
 Of his nine appearances on Bewitched, five were in the 1970s — two in 1970, two in 1971 and one in 1972.
 There were also five appearances on segments of the ABC comedy anthology series Love, American Style, one in 1969, two in 1971, one in 1972 and one in 1973, in which he was billed as A. Paul Smith.
 His sole 1974 credit is a guest shot on ABC's police drama The Rookies, while in 1975, he was seen in two: an episode of ABC's prison-set sitcom On the Rocks (an Americanized version of the British series Porridge), along with an installment of the NBC law enforcement anthology drama Police Story.
 His final on-screen billing as Paul Smith was in "Mr. Mephisto", the second episode (broadcast September 18, 1976) of the Saturday morning live action children's series Monster Squad, playing a character named Officer McMacMac.

 During the 1970s, another actor named Paul Smith was being cast in substantial film and television roles and, for the first time since the start of his acting career in 1951, Smith had a year or more without any screen credits.
 After a three-year interruption in his screen career, he returned to television, billed as A. Paul Smith or A. P. Smith.

-In 1979, his was one of the voices in the South Korean manga Wooju heukgisa, also known as Captain of Cosmos and Space Black Knight.
+In 1979, his was one of the voices in the South Korean manhwa Wooju heukgisa, also known as Captain of Cosmos and Space Black Knight.
 Between 1979 and 1982, he appeared in seven episodes of TV series, starting with the November 27, 1979 episode of The Misadventures of Sheriff Lobo.
 There was a small role in a 1981 made-for-TV film, The Million Dollar Face, two episodes of Alice and The Dukes of Hazzard and, in 1982, one episode each of Little House on the Prairie and Father Murphy, which represented his final on-screen work.

-Family
+Personal life and death

 An April 1970 column by UPI entertainment industry writer Vernon Scott was devoted to Smith, with Scott describing Smith's home life during the time he was about to start filming episodes for his second season as a regular on The Doris Day Show.
-Scott also mentioned that Smith was divorced and had custody of his 11-year-old son Neil with whom he was sharing a small apartment in the San Fernando Valley.
+Scott also mentioned that Smith was divorced and had custody of his 11-year-old son Neil with whom he shared a small apartment in the San Fernando Valley.

+Smith died in North Hollywood, California on March 3, 2006, at age 77.